Dissertation Boot Camp

 - February 21st - 24th (4 day camp) - Registration is now open.

-- June 5th to 9th (5 day camp) - Registration will open in April
+- June 5th to 9th (5 day camp) - Registration will open end of April

 "I enjoyed the Dissertation Boot Camp and Thesis Persistence 101 programs that were offered by the SGS.
 These programs helped to keep me motivated during my candidacy exams and through the initial stages of dissertation writing.
 I was able to sustain the writing momentum that these programs generated, long after they ended.
 My favorite part was the friendly and supportive writing community that was formed during these programs.
 Not only did I get to meet some new friends in other faculties, but I also received useful support from sessions with learning strategists and writing consultants.
 Participants also had a fantastic cheerleader in Colette, the SGS Manager, who kept us all energized!"